 Terms and Conditions of Business

-These Terms and Conditions of Business, our Welcome Letter, our Price Proposal and any Conditional Fee Agreement (“Terms”) apply to any services provided to you by Mayo Wynne Baxter LLP (“LLP”).
+These Terms and Conditions of Business, (including any documents accessible via links from this document), our Welcome Letter, our Price Proposal and any Conditional Fee Agreement (“Terms”) apply to any services provided to you by Mayo Wynne Baxter LLP (“LLP”).
 References in these Terms to “we”, “us” or “our” are references to the LLP.
 You agree the Terms constitute the entire agreement between you and us and you have not relied on any statement, promise, representation, assurance or warranty made or given by or on behalf of LLP which is not set out in the Terms.

 These Terms supersede any earlier terms of business we may have provided you.
-We would ask you to sign and return a copy of our Confirmation of Instruction Form to indicate your agreement to the Terms.
-If we do not receive a signed copy, your continuing instructions will amount to acceptance of these Terms.
+We would ask you to sign the Confirmation of Instructions Form to indicate your agreement to the Terms.
+In any event, your continuing instructions will amount to acceptance of the Terms.

 Nothing in these Terms limits our liability in respect of: